rest-for-physics/framework/doc/tutorials/Recovering legacy detector signal files.md

 restRoot --recover-legacy-signals legacy.root
 ```

+`TRestRun` refuses to open an affected file before reading its metadata or events and prints this
+command.
+It does not offer partial access because accidentally reading the incompatible signal
+branch can cause excessive allocation or a crash.
+Legacy files that contain the required signal
+`StreamerInfo` continue through ROOT's normal schema evolution without requiring recovery.

 The default output is a new sibling named `legacy_Fixed.root`.
 Select another new local path with:

 ```console